 - 1 cup cold milk (250ml)

 - 455 g plain flour (all purp flour) (3 ½ cups / 1lb)

 - 2 ¼ teaspoons instant or active dry yeast (1 sachet / 8g) (notes)

 - ⅓ cup white granulated sugar (66g / 2.3oz)

 - 1 large egg

 FOR THE FILLING

-- 4 cups sliced Granny Smith apples (3 large or 4 medium)
+- 4 cups sliced Granny Smith apples, peeled and cored first (3 large or 4 medium)